 The Connecticut Housing Finance Authority (the "Authority" or "CHFA") administers the federal Low-Income Housing Tax Credit ("LIHTC") Program for the State of Connecticut (the "State").
 The LIHTC Program is a housing program authorized under Section 42 of the Internal Revenue Code (the "Code"), and is administered by the U.S. Department of the Treasury.
-These procedures govern the allocation, reservation and the compliance monitoring required by the LIHTC Program and includes the Authority's procedures inclusive of II.
-Rental Housing - A. Multifamily Rental Housing Program, the Qualified Allocation Plan (the "QAP"), the CHFA/DOH Consolidated Application, the LIHTC general information and associated guidelines, and CHFA's current Multifamily Design, Construction and Sustainability Standards.
-The Authority's Board of Directors may reject any LIHTC application which, in its independent determination, fails to meet the requirements of the Code, Procedures, CHFA policies, or any other CHFA requirements.
+These Procedures govern the allocation, reservation and the compliance monitoring required by the LIHTC Program.
+Other governing material includes, without limitation, the Authority's Procedures Part II.
+Rental Housing - A. Multifamily Rental Housing Program; policies, including CHFA Board policy statements; program materials, including the Qualified Allocation Plan (the "QAP"), the CHFA/DOH Consolidated Application ("ConApp" or "application"), the LIHTC general information, all associated guidelines, and CHFA's current Multifamily Design, Construction and Sustainability Standards, collectively referred to herein as "Administrative Requirements".
+The Authority's Board of Directors may reject any LIHTC application which, in its independent determination, fails to meet the requirements articulated in the QAP.